 Connections on LinkedIn can be likened to friends on Facebook.
 They are the people you know on LinkedIn.
-You can add connections on in LinkedIn in two ways-by adding the contacts saved on your mobile device or by adding your e-mail contacts.
+You can add connections on LinkedIn in two ways-by adding the contacts saved on your mobile device or by adding your e-mail contacts.
 You may want to connect with friends, family, and colleagues who already have LinkedIn accounts.
 Their names will appear as your suggested connections based on the mobile and e-mail contacts saved on your device or PC.

 You can use LinkedIn to connect with professionals worldwide whom you may not know yet in order to widen your professional network.
 You can connect with teachers of the same subject, so you can collaborate or interact with them.
 To add a connection on LinkedIn, follow the instructions.

 1. Open in LinkedIn by tapping it.
-Tap A. This will open a new page where you can connect with people on in LinkedIn.
+Tap \triangle My Network.
+Then tap \triangle .
+This will open the Add Connections page.